 - Development Trusts

-PAS aims, in particular, to assist those who may experience, or be at risk of, hardship or have difficulty engaging with the planning system for financial or other reasons.
-This may include seldom-heard reach groups such as ethnic minority groups, Gypsy/Travellers and people who are unemployed or on low incomes.
+PAS aims to be to be as inclusive as possible in providing planning advice.
+In particular, we seek to assist those who may experience, or be at risk of, hardship or have difficulty engaging with the planning system, including seldom-heard groups such as ethnic minority groups.

 - Established businesses